MehmoodSheikh/CRYPTO-ZOMBIE-GAME/README.md

 # CRYPTO-ZOMBIE-GAME

-Crypto Zombie is a decentralized application (DApp) game built on the Ethereum blockchain using Solidity and the ERC-721 standard for non-fungible tokens (NFTs).
+Crypto Zombie is a decentralized application (DApp) game built on the Ethereum blockchain using Solidity and the ERC-721 standard.
 In this game, you create, collect, and battle unique zombies while learning about various concepts in smart contract development.

 ## Table of Contents